 - What can be done to protect & prolong the life of new concrete?

-Sealing the driveway or sidewalk can greatly slow down the deterioration process caused by oxidization from the sun, water runoff and the overall use of your concrete driveway or sidewalk.
-A concrete driveway should be sealed every 2 to 3 years depending on the harshness of the seasons and various other factors, such as amount of traffic, sun exposure, use of salt and chemicals, etc.
+Sealing driveways, patios, sidewalk or other flatwork can greatly slow down the deterioration process caused by oxidization from the sun, water runoff and the overall use of your concrete driveway or sidewalk.
+A concrete driveway should be sealed every 2 to 3 years depending on the harshness of the seasons and various other factors, such as amount of traffic, sun exposure, use of salt and chemicals on roads, etc.